DPloved/EFCSC/README.md

 If you want to ensemble the multiple results to obtain the best results, please follow the instructions in `./scorers/ChERRANT/emsemble.sh`:

-+ `emsemble.sh`: ensemble multiple model outputs results to one.
++ `ensemble.sh`: ensemble multiple model outputs results to one.

-You can use the following commands to ensemble:
+You can use the following commands to the ensemble:

 ```
 sh ensemble.sh